hannahc243/SNVR_SRCNN/README.md

 3. Run code.

 ## Image Quality Assessment Metric Computation
+1. Fill in the path to the folder in which you saved the test images on line 5 of Calculate_IQA_on_test_images.
-Fill in details here about how to calulate IQA scores on the test dataset.
+2. Fill in the path to the saved model which you want to test on line 35.
+3. Run code.

 ## Training on New Data
 **Fill in details on how to train the model on your own data**